 CHOOSE: Cast iron or stainless steel products.

-: exerts hormone-like effects in the body.
+: exerts hormone-like effects in the Healthy Body.
 It exerts estrogen like effects and has been linked to an increase in breast and prostate cancer.
 Statistics Canada reported that measurable levels of BPA were found in the urine of 91 per cent of Canadians aged six to 79 (Stats Can, 2010).
 BPA was banned in Canada in baby bottles only.
 It is still pervasive in our homes and environment.

 plastics, canned foods, cash receipts

 AVOID: Plastic containers and water bottles, foods canned in metal jars lined with plastic, plastic shower curtains

 CHOOSE: Metal or glass containers and foods canned in glass

 : PBDE’s are derived from Bromine and are flame-retardants that accumulate in our fat tissues.
 This substance has been tested by the National Cancer Institute in the USA and was shown to be a cause of cancer (a stronger agent than cigarette smoke).

 Interesting Side Note: Bromine manufacturing originally came into fruition as an additive do leaded fuel.
 When it was phased out the few manufacturing facilities were looking for a new way to sell their product.
 It was first tried as a pesticide but was too damaging to the environment.
 Next it was considered as a flame retardant.